Super-cloud0/forblind/README.md

 # forblind
-My small project on python
+My small project on python, change ip and add .env with your gemini apikey (like this GEMINI_API_KEY="YOURAPIKEYHERE") Thanks for your attention!